deajan/backup-bench/README.md

 If you feel that I didn't give a specific program enough attention, feel free to open an issue.

 # In depth comparaison of backup solutions

-The following list might not be complete, you're welcome to provide PRs to update it ;)

 Last update: 19 Aug 2022